-So, if you want to take your SEO up a notch, you can also work on voice search optimisation.
+So, if you want to do further SEO improvements for Webflow, you can also work on voice search optimisation.
 Starting early on will help you get a headstart.

 Here are some voice search SEO strategies that you can implement on your Webflow site:

 - Optimise your content for conversational, long-tail keywords that make use of natural language.

 - Optimise your content for featured snippets as many of the voice search results are picked up from featured snippets.

 - Target more question-based keywords because voice search queries are predominantly in the form of questions.